Changissnz/nu_merchant_principal/README.md

 spurred by spatio-temporal specifics?
-For these questions' answers crafted to suit judgment regarded as objective, the answers first require the full acceptance of the cycle/s as valid structural processes.
+For these questions' answers crafted to suit judgment regarded as objective, the answers first require the full acceptance of the cycle/s as valid structural process/es.
 There is the dedication of acknowledgment and attention already, even if the only efforts that come out of answers are passive and resigned acceptances of the cycle/s.